Two-way, real-time sync between Jira and your story maps

 “I love how easy it is to build out and arrange/rearrange a story map.
-The navigation features are very easy to pick up or intuit."
+The navigation features are very easy to pick up."

-Create compelling BIO, add details for a better understanding.
+Create a compelling BIO, adding details for better understanding.

 Assign personas to epics and visualize user journeys.